The Complete 6-Step Guide to eCommerce Replatforming

 Myth #1: Replatforming is a never-ending process, risky, and not worth the results.
 Not true.
 We can’t be responsible for other shopping cart platforms, but X-Cart’s replatforming process is pretty straightforward.
 There’s an add-on that allows you to migrate yourself.
 And, just in case you have any roadblocks, we’ve created a dedicated team of replatforming specialists who will happily give you a hand.

 Myth #2: Migration to another platform is prohibitively expensive.
 I would agree with you here as the eCommerce migration services typically cost a fortune.
 Again, not with X-Cart.
 You can migrate your data yourself using our migration tools.
 It’s free.
 Absolutely.
 Or, if you’d prefer, let the pros handle the data migration service for you.
-It will cost you $989.
-And, as a bonus, you’ll get three months of free post-launch support.
+Reach out to our team to get a free quote.
+As a bonus, you’ll get two months of free post-launch support.

 Myth #3: It’s safer to stretch what you have.
 Sticking to the outdated software and tools is a horrible idea, but not impossible.
 You surely can avoid new marketing tools, but for a little while, until your customers fleet away to your competitors.